 -

-Fast Entry into Healthcare: Many sonographers start working within 2 years of starting school.
+Fast Entry into Healthcare: Many sonographers start work within 2 years of starting school.

 -